 See Fig 3.1 and Fig 3.2.
-The stairs mode is selected by positioning the stance flexion handle (H2) in position W. The rate of knee flexion in stance can be adjusted with the Yield Resistance Valve, Y. Use a shortened 2 mm hex key to turn the valve anticlockwise for faster knee flexion, or clockwise for slower knee flexion.
-For convenience, a shortened 2 mm hex key is provided with the product.
-The dimensions in Fig 3.1 show how far to grind back a standard hex key in case the key provided is lost.
+The stairs mode is selected by positioning the stance flexion handle (H) in position W. The rate of knee flexion in stance can be adjusted with the Yield Resistance Valve, Y. Use a 2 mm Hex key to turn the valve anticlockwise for faster knee flexion, or clockwise for slower knee flexion.